Search results for:

-This guide will go over how to enable auditing login events, how to view them, and how to create a custom view to filter viewing to only the login events.
+This guide will go over how to enable auditing login events, view them, and create a custom view to filter viewing to only the login events.

 All of the audit policies are part of Group Policy, and as such, can be enabled or disabled from within the Local Group Policy Editor.

 First: Open the Group Policy Editor.

 Second: Navigate to Computer Configuration -> Windows Settings -> Security Settings -> Local Policies -> Audit Policy.

 Third: Right-click 'Audit logon events' and select Properties.

 Fourth: Check both the Success and Failure checkboxes to enable auditing of both successful and failed login attempts.
 Click OK.

 Now login auditing is enabled, and any future logon and logoff events will be tracked within the Event Viewer.